 These data, however, are considered supplemental, and were not the primary way regulators assessed effectiveness.
 Instead, the plan was to take a so-called immunobridging approach, in which a random selection of children in the trial are evaluated for their immune response to the vaccine, which is then compared to that of young adults receiving the adult dose, for whom a clinical trial previously demonstrated efficacy.
 If the immune response is similar, or what is termed “non-inferior,” then it is inferred that the vaccine works in younger children.

 In this case, scientists looked at the average SARS-CoV-2 neutralizing antibody titers one month after the second dose in 264 kids 5 through 11 years old and compared it to the average observed in 253 vaccinated 16- to 25-year-olds.
 Pfizer’s study found the averages to be the same (see page 22).
 Additionally, the same proportion of individuals in each age group — 99.2% — produced antibodies following vaccination.

 It is not known how effective the vaccine is at preventing children from becoming infected or spreading the coronavirus, as that was not explicitly studied in the clinical trial.
-However, if the vaccine performs similarly in children as in adults, the pediatric vaccine should reduce — although not eliminate — both infection and transmission.
+However, if the vaccine performs similarly in children as in adults, the pediatric vaccine should temporarily reduce — although not eliminate — both infection and transmission.

 How safe is the vaccine?

 Safety was evaluated in around 3,100 children who received the pediatric Pfizer/BioNTech vaccine, and no serious concerns were identified.
 About half of these children were followed for at least two months after their second dose, while the other half had a median of a little more than two weeks of safety data.